Back in 2012, site speed wasn’t a big deal.

 More and more case studies are also showing the power of site speed for businesses of all sizes.

 At this point, it's clear that speed isn’t a “nice to have” anymore.
 It’s a must.
-And we’re committed to providing an easy way to achieve world-class performance to as many websites as possible.
+And we’re committed to providing an easy way to achieve world-class performance on as many websites as possible.